Jojoooo1/operator-sdk-assigment/README.md

   or zones, improving fault tolerance.
 - **PodDisruptionBudget**: Create a `PodDisruptionBudget` with at least 2 replicas to prevent issues or failures during Kubernetes operations.
+- **Cache**: If you go for the centralized cache implementation, use a fallback strategy in another region to mitigate risks and ensure continuous availability in case of regional failures.

 ### Monitoring